dotlang/language/doc/RFE.md

 write: `x,y -> x+y`
 or: `fn(x,y -> x+y)`

+X - Core needs to have support for these
+- serialisation deserialisation

 N - We can add a built in function to convert between struct and json.